Michael-Siglap/michael-batch19/README.md

 <br></br>

 Notes
 - There is an unexplained delay in items relating to IFTTT actions.
 Why?
+Because it is a FREE service!

 The exploring continues in CI/CD!!!